Truckee Bicycle Accident Lawyer

 - Skull fractures

 If you’d like to learn more about how you can stay safe while cycling on California roads, this short video produced by AAA has a lot of great safety tips for cyclists:How Can I Recover After a Bicycle Accident?

 Sustaining a catastrophic injury is often life-changing.
-The physical recovery from an injury is often a painful and challenging process, but many crash survivors suffer from severe mental health issues stemming from the accident.
+The physical recovery from an injury is often a painful and challenging process, but many crash survivors suffer from severe mental health issues from the accident.
 Recovering both physically and personally is also often very expensive.
-In many cases, injured cyclists are faced with a host of medical expenses, including hospital stays, ambulance rides, surgeries, medication, physical therapy, in-home care, and much more.
+In many cases, injured cyclists face a host of medical expenses, including hospital stays, ambulance rides, surgeries, medication, physical therapy, in-home care, and much more.
 Paying for these costs can seem even more difficult if your injury has left you unable to work.